amaxgtr/nexuspay/README.md

 # feat(payment): initial PaymentController with charge and capture endpoints — NEXUS-2066 [2026-03-28]

 # feat(shared): JwtUtil for token generation and validation [2026-03-28]

+# feat(payment): Kafka producer for PaymentCreated and PaymentCompleted events [2026-03-28]